bigbio/sdrf-pipelines/README.md

 The maxquant experimental design file contains name,Fraction,Experiement and PTM column.Most entries can be derived from the sdrf file.
 - **Name**  raw data file name.
 - **Fraction**  In the Fraction column you must assign if the corresponding files shown in the left column belong to a fraction of a gel fraction.
 If your data is not obtained through gel-based pre-fractionation you must assign the same number(default 1) for all files in the column Fraction.
-- **Experiment**  In the column named as Experiment if you want to combine all experimental replicates as a single dataset to be analyzed by MaxQuant, you must enter the same identifier for the files which should be concatenated as shown below.
-However, if you want each individual file to be treated as a different experiment which you want to compare further you should assign different identifiers to each of the files.
+- **Experiment**  In the column named as Experiment if you want to combine all experimental replicates as a single dataset to be analyzed by MaxQuant, you must enter the same identifier for the files which should be concatenated .
+However, if you want each individual file to be treated as a different experiment which you want to compare further you should assign different identifiers to each of the files as shown below.

 | Name | Fraction | Experiment | PTM |
 | :----:| :----: | :----: | :----: |